learn-academy-2023-echo/treasure-hunt-gb-webdev/README.md

 - As a user, I can see a page with a three by three grid board game with a question mark in each square.
 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.

 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.

+- Passed in the index to Square.js
+- Established the key value for the map function
+- Created function to handle the alert when clicked

 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at five and decrements one every time I click on a square that is not the treasure nor the bomb.